 - (1).
 "Authenticated", means the genuineness and validity of the original or copy of public or official document, instrument or record as proved. - (2).
 "Beneficiary", means a person named or entitled to enforce a trust or the provisions of certain insurance policies. - (3).
 "Child", may include a biological child stepchild, foster child, adopted child, or a grandchild. - (4).
 "Claim", means some liability from the estate of decedent, disappeared persons, minors or legally in capacitated persons.
 Such liabilities may arise from contract, tort, last illness, death, funeral or burial expense. - (5).
-"Conservator", means a person appointed by the Court to exercise powers over the estate of a protected person. - (6).
-"Tribal Public Administrator", means an official appointed by the Tribe, whose duty it shall be to administer estates of deceased persons who have no known heirs. - (7).
-"Devise", when used as a noun, includes legacy and means a testamentary
+"Conservator" or "Guardian of Estate", means a person appointed by the Court to exercise powers over an estate or financial affairs of a person under this Code. - (6).
+"Tribal Conservator", shall mean a person selected by Tribal Council to serve as the Conservator for all Saginaw Chippewa Indian Tribal members who are over fifty years of age or judged mentally incompetent by a court of competent jurisdiction, where a proper petition has been filed and reviewed by the Court. - (7).
+"Tribal Public Administrator", means an official appointed by the Tribe, whose duty it shall be to administer estates of deceased persons who have no known heirs.

-- disposition of real or personal property or both.
-"Devise" when used as a verb, means to dispose of real or personal property or both by will. - (8).
-"Devisee", means a person designated in a will to receive a devise. - (9).
+- (8).
+"Devise", when used as a noun, includes legacy and means a testamentary disposition of real or personal property or both.
+"Devise" when used as a verb, means to dispose of real or personal property or both by will. - (9).
+"Devisee", means a person designated in a will to receive a devise. - (10).
 "Disappeared Person", means a person who meets all of the following: - a.
 The person has been absent from his last known place of abode for at least 7 continuous years. - b.
 The person's whereabouts were unknown by those persons most likely to know of his whereabouts during the time required by subdivision (a). - c.
-The person has not communicated with any of those persons most likely to receive communication from him during the time required by subdivision (a). - (10).
+The person has not communicated with any of those persons most likely to receive communication from him during the time required by subdivision (a). - (11).
 "Distributee", means a person who received property of a decedent from his personal representative other than as a creditor or purchaser.
 A testamentary trustee is a distributee only to the extent of assets or increment thereto remaining in his hands.
-A beneficiary of a testamentary trust to whom the trustee has distributed is considered a distributee of the personal representative. - (11).
-"Estate", means the property of the decedent or other person whose affairs are subject to this act as the property is originally constituted and as it exists during administration. - (12).
-"Fiduciary", includes a conservator, guardian, personal representative, or a successor fiduciary. the following are fiduciaries: - (a) Conservator. - (b) Foreign personal representative. - (c) Guardian. - (d) Personal representative including an independent personal representative. - (13).
+A beneficiary of a testamentary trust to whom the trustee has distributed is considered a distributee of the personal representative. - (12).
+"Estate", means the property of the decedent or other person whose affairs are subject to this act as the property is originally constituted and as it exists during administration. - (13).
+"Fiduciary", includes a conservator, guardian, personal representative, or a successor fiduciary.
+The following are fiduciaries: - (a) Conservator. - (b) Foreign personal representative. - (c) Guardian. - (d) Personal representative including an independent personal representative. - (14).
 "Guardian", means a person appointed by the Court (or designated as such in a will), to exercise powers over the person of a minor or of a legally incapacitated person.